Learn about investing in Lucid Motors stock now that the SPAC merger with Churchill Capital Corp IV (CCIV) is official.

 Is Lucid Motors Publicly Traded?

-Look for a complete list of Lucid Motors investors at Crunchbase.
+Look for a complete list of private Lucid Motors investors at Crunchbase.

 Lucid Motors is not affiliated with Caliber Imaging Diagnostics (LCDX), formerly known as Lucid Inc.